Qu3enK/CRBAnalysis_FinalProject/README.md

 - Lake Powell water storage in squre feet

 ### Transform Process
+We used python and pandas for the transform process.

 ### Colorado River headwaters: Rocky Mountain snow water equivalent (SWE) dataset

 The data content needed for the database build and ML component is 'year', 'month', and 'AvgSWE' as singular columns.
 The raw csv extract format was as follows: